aaronkaka/aws-repo/README.md

-# aws-lambda-functions
+# aws-repo

-Runtime: Node.js 14.x
+Runtime: Node.js 14.x or higher

 If relevant, a test event is provided in a separate file.